 There are many types of building accidents, even those that are not as obvious.
-Injuries can occur at any time– facing people that fall from heights, using heavy equipment, or catastrophic failure.
+Injuries can occur at any time– facing people that fall from heights, use heavy equipment or catastrophic failure.
 Even other issues, such as:

-People near the job site remain potential victims, including families and local residents.
+People near the job site remain potential victims, including families and residents.

 In 2012 the turnout was a small percentage higher, and during that time, approximately 19.3% of workplace fatalities occurred within the construction industry.